12: Of Preparation

 “Holding fast to me connects me to this realm,” he said.
 “It keeps me from losing myself in the aethereal void.”

-“That makes sense,” Moya replied softly.
+“That makes sense,” Mora replied.
 “It’s what guardians do normally, just… bigger.”

-“My awful singing alone would knock you right back out of the afterlife, I promise,” Moya said, a little too lightly.
+“My awful singing alone would knock you right back out of the afterlife, I promise,” Mora said, a little too lightly.

 “It would be the most welcome sound in the world.”